 Can you use a GoPro as a travel camera?
 Absolutely.
 But before you rely exclusively on your GoPro for that once-in-a-lifetime trip, here’s a rundown of what I see as the main pros and cons.

 There are multiple options for doing long-term timelapse with a GoPro HERO4 Silver or Black.
 Here’s a rundown of the options–each has its own pros and cons.

 Motion can make time lapse more compelling.
 Here’s a roundup of some of the better options for adding panning and rotation to your time lapse captures taken with GoPro cameras.

 Here’s a step-by-step how-to guide on how to compile a basic time-lapse from a sequence of still images using GoPro Studio.

 If you’re exporting GoPro Cineform MOV files from GoPro Studio, you might have trouble playing them on other systems.
 Here’s how to fix it.

 It’s easy to generate a lot of photos and video clips with GoPros.
 But sorting through it all to find the keepers can be tedious.
 Fileloupe aims to speed things up.

 If you’re wondering why your GoPro is breaking your videos up into smaller segments, it’s not an error and you’re not doing anything wrong.
 It’s normal–here’s why.

 GoPros use quite a lot of icons for various modes and functions.
 But it’s not always clear what they mean.
 Here’s a cheat sheet.

-A rundown of the video and photo modes available on the GoPro HERO4 Black Edition.
+Here’s a detailed overview of the video and photo specs of the GoPro HERO 4 Black Edition.